 Roads of different classes have different configurations.
 Roads that are most sufficiently equipped separate the traffic flow according to the types of the vehicle and their direction.
 Roads are also built with median to only separate traffic with different traveling directions, or with buffer zones only to separate motor vehicles from bicycles and pedestrians.
 Roads of the lowest grade have no structures to separate different traffic participants from each other.

 Among four types of road configurations, separated direction roads have the highest fatalities rate of 0.232.
 This index is also the fastest growing among the four.
 Second to separated direction is the mixed road configuration, with an HD of 1.452 and a FR of 0.203.
-Noticeably, only separated direction configuration has an HD and a FR higher than average (see Figure 11).
-The intraclass correlation coefficients between fHDand fFRof different categories are shown in Table 5.
+Noticeably, only separated direction configuration has an HD and a FR higher than average (see Figure 10).